 Applying at a Canadian Visa Office

 Applying through a visa office allows you to prepare a comprehensive application, include supporting documentation, and receive a decision before you travel.
-Processing times vary by office — weeks to several months.
+Processing times vary by office; check the current processing time on canada.ca.
 This option is recommended when travel is not urgent and when the inadmissibility is complex.

 Applying at a Port of Entry